geekitude/dokuwiki-template-namespaced/README.md

 * [ ] Siblings based on [Twistienav](https://www.dokuwiki.org/plugin:twistienav) plugin (a breadcrumbs like list of other pages in current namespace)
 * [ ] Social networks links (see [Social links](https://github.com/geekitude/dokuwiki-template-colormag#social-links) below)
 * [ ] Supports a cheatsheet that will be shown as a sidebar in edit and preview modes
+* [x] Added a "Go to bottom" pagetool to easily reach footer widgets or save settings button (Javascript is needed to switch between this pagetool and "Back to top")
 * [ ] Expanded debug mode to show some specific elements (sample code or images)
   * [ ] *a11y* (visual accessibility helpers)
   * [ ] *alerts*